CBD (Cannabidiol)

 14 outpatients with moderate-to-severe anxiety.

 Significant improvements in BAI scores and several cognitive measures.
 Note: open-label design (no placebo), small sample, full-spectrum oil (not pure CBD) — these limitations preclude strong conclusions.
 Best interpreted as preliminary signal supporting larger placebo-controlled trials.
-Does NOT establish efficacy of low-dose consumer CBD products for anxiety.
+Does not establish efficacy of low-dose consumer CBD products for anxiety.

 5